JetBrains/teamcity-documentation/topics/configuring-proxy-server.md

 ## Set Up TeamCity Server Behind Proxy

 >TeamCity now allows [configuring HTTPS access](https-server-settings.md) easily.
+These settings affect the built-in Tomcat server configuration and may break your existing proxy configuration.
+>
-> However, for large public facing TeamCity installations, it is still recommended that you set up TeamCity behind a proxy.
+>For large public facing TeamCity installations, it is still recommended that you set up TeamCity behind a proxy.

 Consider the example: